Current Courses and Theatre/Film Department Events

 Understanding and appreciation of dramatic performance in

-culture, theatre and film through an exploration of its diverse styles, influences
+culture, theatre and film through an exploration of its diverse styles, influences and

 developments.
-Topics include performance theories, the creative process, historical
+Topics include performance theories, the creative process, historical and

 cultural contexts and popular movements and trends.